dvillacis94/phpAES256/README.md

 Almost every algorithim can be broken, the real point is to force the attacker to waste some time, and make them give up.

+## Recommendation

+* As soon as you generate the key store it, usually on a different DataBase that the user information, this will help you to protect your information, in case of an attack the hacker will not have whole information
+* because this is random generated key, storing it will help you to decrypt your password later on.

 ## Generating a Salt

 1. Add the `include('../classes/AES256.php');` to your PHP File,